vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemetry-traces.md

 points have been discussed:

-- While [APM stats][apm-stats-proto] may be useful outside Datadog context, as they are somehow standard metrics, and they could theoritically be useful to any metric backends, but as of today it seems unlikely that this will ever happen.
+- While [APM stats][apm-stats-proto] may be useful outside Datadog context, as they are somehow standard metrics, and they could theoretically be useful to any metric backends, but as of today it seems unlikely that this will ever happen.
 So third-party usage of APM stats won't be addressed until there is demand for it.
 - APM stats are essentially a Datadog things, and if metrics should be extracted from traces at some point in the feature this would probably materialize as a `traces_to_metric` transform, but the exact scope and the usefulness of